top of page

 Understanding the benefits of boundaries

 Brené Brown says, “When we fail to set boundaries and hold people accountable, we feel used and mistreated.”
-Of course, no one wants to feel this way, and by establishing boundaries you won’t have to.
+Of course, you don't want to feel this way, and by establishing boundaries you won’t have to.

 Boundaries are an exercise in self-love and care.
 They’re a way you can show compassion to yourself and an all-important reminder that you’re worthy of respect.